zhouyan/vSMC/README.md

 # Documentation

 The documentation of the [master][vSMCDocMaster] and [develop][vSMCDocDevelop] branches, as well as for individual releases can be found online.
+A [User guide][VSMCUserGuide] is also provided.

 # Third-party dependencies